swordfischer/swordfischer.github.io/_hackthebox/OpTinselTrace-5.md

 But, I did not choose the best path.
 I simply executed the malware and had it re-XOR the original files, not the best way to do dynamic analysis.

-{% include danger.html content="<p>A word of warning, and I cannot stress this enough - when executing malware you are doing so at your own risk.
+{% include message.html type="danger" content="A word of warning, and I cannot stress this enough - when executing malware you are doing so at your own risk.
 Malware can break out of the container.
 It can have unforseen consequences.<br />I'm doing these Sherlocks on a device solely for the purpose of accessing CTFs / HTB and so forth - on which I have VMs that I can restore to before I execute malware.
 The device is not connected to my internal network.
-I've done what I can to safeguard myself and limit the impact of a potential threat, and so should you.</p>" %}
+I've done what I can to safeguard myself and limit the impact of a potential threat, and so should you." %}

 Let's copy over the `splunk_svc.dll` file to our [FlareVM](https://github.com/mandiant/flare-vm), so we can use it to decrypt our files.